JuliaGNI/GeometricIntegrators.jl/README.md

 ## Installation

-*GeometricIntegrators.jl* is registered in the Julia package registry and can thus easily be installed in the Julia REPL by typing
+*GeometricIntegrators.jl* and all of its dependencies can be installed via the Julia REPL by typing
 ```
 ]add GeometricIntegrators
 ```